Blended learning FAQs

-Logging in to RVC Learn and Panopto - Once up to date please confirm that you are able to log in to RVC LEARN and access your courses as well as accessing Panopto video content.
+Logging in to RVC Learn and Panopto - Please check that you are able to log in to RVC LEARN and access your courses as well as accessing Panopto video content.
 We recommend you do this in advance so we can help if you encounter any issues.

 If you need any further support or experience issues with your IT set up

 If you need further support with online learning Email firstname.lastname@example.org

 How will I know when my classes are and what I need to do?

 All live timetabled events will appear on the timetable viewer.
 This will include lectures, practicals and small group sessions.
 Your course page is also an important source of information as you will be able to download slides 48 hours in advance of scheduled teaching and find links to any recordings.

 In addition to your live sessions, your lecturer may ask you to watch some pre-recorded lectures, or other asynchronous activities such as quizzes or forums.
 Details will be provided on your course LEARN pages.